HoltTechnologyCorporation/lxmlbench/README.md

 # CPU Speed Benchmark

 This is simple benchmark which uses lxml library to parse HTML.
 It performs multiple iterations using 1 CPU core, 2 CPU cores, up to all available CPU cores.
 On each iteration it parses 1000 documents.
-On 2Ghz processor it takes about 40-60 seconds to process these numbers of documents on 1 core.
+On 2Ghz processor it takes about 40-60 seconds to process these number of documents on 1 core.
 You can change number of documents with `-n` option.

-Check wiki to see results of test on different machines: https://github.com/lorien/lxmlbench/wiki/Test-Results
+Check wiki to see results of tests on different machines: https://github.com/lorien/lxmlbench/wiki/Test-Results

 ## How to run test